korfel713/Project-Scientific-Python-Interactive-Data-Acoustic-Modeling/README.md

 using the model of view, model, and control files the code was degined to pop up a gui when being runned and ustilzing the buttons display the required info and graphs to the corisponding audio files that are downloaded.

+the most up to date files that need to be used for this code to run succesfully are the files named view, Model, download, Control